JitterCompany/mxli/README.md

 make
 ```

-Note, if you don't have Doxygen installed, the first `make` command will end in an error.
-You can ignore thats and continue to build `mxli3`.
+**Note**: if you don't have Doxygen installed, the first `make` command will end in an error.
+You can ignore that and continue to build `mxli3`.
-You can also remove `doc` from `lib/Makefile`
+You can also remove `doc` from `lib/Makefile` to avoid this error.

 ## How to run